ardhihdra/murojaah-mobile/README.md

 ### Deployment

+If you want to build using EAS don't forget to remove credentials in .gitignore file.

 How to deploy 'testing application' to TestFlight for iOS :

 - Make sure .env values are correct. (e.g. CONFIG_APP_NAME=; CONFIG_APP_ASSOCIATED_DOMAIN= ;CONFIG_API_URL= ; CONFIG_FIRESTORE_COLLECTION= )